neondatabase/autoscaling/neonvm-kernel/README.md

 the host the usual way, so `<tools>/bin` is the path for the binaries, `<tools>/include` for the include files, `<tools>/lib` for the libraries and so on.

+To make it easier to deploy it inside the VM, the tools are packaged into an ext4 filesystem and then put into a disk image file with one partition with this filesystem.
+Later it can be simply attached to the environment (`qemu`, for example), or mounted to the local filesystem.

+The image file is called `tools.img` and is labelled `vm-tools`.